CASE STUDY

 CDP’s scoring methodology evaluates reporting organizations by the following categories.
 Each category represents the levels organizations move through as they work toward environmental stewardship.

-1. The disclosure category focuses on the amount of data and its relevance to users.
+1. The “disclosure” category focuses on the amount of data provided and its relevance to users.

-2. The awareness category focuses on the thoroughness of an organization’s assessment of how their business converges with environmental challenges.
+2. The “awareness” category focuses on the thoroughness of an organization’s assessment of how its business converges with environmental challenges.

-3. The management category focuses on evidence given for the way an organization manages their environmental impact.
+3. The “management” category focuses on evidence given for the way an organization manages its environmental impact.

-4. The leadership category focuses on an organization’s performance in the previous three categories.
-It looks at the comprehensiveness of their actions, risk assessment and the implementation of their strategies to improve their environmental impact.
+4. The “leadership” category focuses on an organization’s performance in the previous three categories.
+It looks at the comprehensiveness of actions, risk assessment, and the implementation of strategies to improve environmental impact.

 Reporting organizations must attain a minimum score and/or meet a minimum number of criteria at one level before CDP will score the next section.
-For example, if an organization fails to meet the minimum for the disclosure level, then it will not get a score for any of the other levels.
+For example, if an organization fails to meet the minimum for the “disclosure” level, it will not get a score for any other levels.

 • Disclosure and awareness points are divided by the maximum number of points possible, then multiplied by 100 and rounded to the nearest whole number to convert to a percentage.

-• Management and leadership points are calculated based on weighting for that category determined that year.
+• Management and leadership points are calculated based on the weighting for that category determined that year.

 CDP sets preliminary benchmark scores that are subject to change if deemed necessary.
 It may adjust the thresholds to ensure scores accurately reflect the progress of reporting organizations.

-CDP creates “A Lists” for cities and companies to highlight entities that are leading the way with “A” scores.
-If reporting organizations can meet the bare minimum for the first category, they can earn a “D-” at the minimum.
-“F” scores are reserved for organizations that fail to provide enough information for CDP to evaluate, including organizations that fail to respond at all.
+CDP creates “A Lists” to highlight entities that are leading the way with “A” scores.
+If reporting organizations can meet the bare minimum for the first category, they can earn a “D-” at a minimum.
+“F” scores are reserved for organizations that fail to provide enough information for CDP to evaluate, including those that fail to respond at all.

 CDP scoring methodology